-2.2.3.
 Central bank models for inflation targeting

 There had been, for the most part, a lull in macroeconometric modeling in the second half of the 2000s and the succeeding decade.
-In contrast, quantitative research at the Bangko Sentral ng Pilipinas (BSP) gained some momentum after the adoption of an inflation targeting framework for monetary policy in 2002.
-The shift naturally required leveraging all available information to increase precision in inflation forecasting and help monetary authorities avoid a breach of official targets.
+In contrast, quantitative research at the Bangko Sentral ng Pilipinas (BSP) gained momentum after the adoption of an inflation targeting framework for monetary policy in 2002.
+The shift naturally required leveraging all available information to increase precision in inflation forecasting and thus help avoid missing official targets.